 Many Students interested in earning college credit can enroll in EMT classes at a community college; however, these students will have to pay tuition.

 Emergency medicine has come a long way over the years.
 Advanced life support (the use of advanced airway techniques, drug therapy and electrical therapy) has become the standard of care for EMS systems across the nation.
 While many emergency calls can be satisfactorily handled by personnel with the EMT training, this advanced level leads many volunteers to pursue additional training.

 The next level of advanced training is the Paramedic level.
 Paramedics are able to start I.V.s, administer medications, use advanced airways, interpret EKGs and administer electrical therapy.

 As with EMT courses, paramedic students must participate in a combination of classroom and in-hospital experiences, and complete certifying exams at completion of the course.

 There are several paramedic training programs in the Richmond area.
-Paramedic classes are offered by Medical College of Virginia, J. Sargeant Reynolds Community College, and John Tyler Community College.
+Paramedic classes are offered by VCU Health, J. Sargeant Reynolds Community College, and John Tyler Community College.
 The tuition for these classes varies.